World Heritage Sites in Norway

 satellite image

 A cluster of dozens of islands centered on Vega, just south of the Arctic Circle.
-The islands bear testimony to a distinctive frugal way of life based on fishing and the harvesting of the down of eider ducks in an inhospitable environment.
+The islands are an example of life based on fishing and harvesting the down of eider ducks in an inhospitable environment which have been taking place here for ten thousand years.

 West Norwegian Fjords - Geirangerfjord and Naerøyford